workflow4metabolomics/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 >        - *"Shift Referencing: shiftHandling"*: `zerofilling`
 >        - *"Shift Referencing: the value of the reference peak in ppm"*: `0.0`
 >
+> You can leave other parameters with their default values.
 >
 > <question-title> Effect of Search zone parameter </question-title>
 >